tmtsoftware/esw-web-app-template.g8/RELEASING.md

    **Note:** `PROD=true` environment variable needs to be set before running `release.sh`
 1. After release is complete, change the `esw` version back to `0.1.0-SNAPSHOT` in `src/main/g8/project/Libs.scala` in dev branch

-**Note:** Tagging csw.g8 will again trigger `release` workflow in github actions tab.
-This will help in release status lookup in the future.
+**Note:** Tagging esw-backend-template.g8 will again trigger `release` workflow in github actions tab.
+Make sure that release pipeline is green.
+This pipeline will help to check release status in future